SpyHunter 2

 SpyHunter 2 is a vehicular combat video game developed by Angel Studios and published by Midway in 2003 for the PlayStation 2 and Xbox.
 It is a sequel to the 2001 reboot of the 1983 game Spy Hunter.

 The player's first mission begins in Russia, right where the last level left off from leaving Petra, Jordan and the NOSTRA organization completely decimated initializing a sequel from the 2001 remake; he begins his cooperation with Agent Duvelle, traveling in various locations all around the planet including Russia, the United States, Asia, Switzerland and Antarctica.
 The weapons van is brought back again and equipped this time with an automatic turret / machine gun being that the player can utilize in extreme vehicular combat resolutions.
 The newly acquired Interceptor SpyHunter vehicle can enter off-road mode and transform itself into a jet-ski, a snow-mobile, a motor-tricycle, and a speedboat.
 The player can also choose from an arsenal of weapons inspired by James Bond 007 and Mission Impossible.
 Available weapons include Mines, Smoke Screen, Oil Slick, Machine Guns, Rockets, Missiles, Lasers and Cannons.
-The soundtrack features the song "Dark Carnival" recorded by Vanessa Carlton.
+The soundtrack features the song "Dark Carnival" recorded by American singer-songwriter Vanessa Carlton.

 Theme song

-The theme song of this game, "Dark Carnival" by Vanessa Carlton, is a reworked version of "Carnival", a track on her unreleased debut album, Rinse.
+The theme song of this game, "Dark Carnival" by American singer-songwriter Vanessa Carlton, is a reworked version of "Carnival", a track on her unreleased debut studio album, Rinse.
 Carlton said the song is "kind of electronica-esque by design", adding that she had always wanted to write about espionage.
 It introduced an entire new sound for Carlton that was much darker than her previous work.
 MTV News described the song, which is about a mysterious femme fatale, as "[an] edgy and brooding ballad" that "gets even more eerie when a sparse, plinky bridge reminiscent of the Halloween theme arises".

 The lyrics of "Carnival" and "Dark Carnival" are different; for example, "Don't you run from the show, / 'Cause I just want you to know that I love anyway, / And I will not let you go" was altered to "When you get your bloody dose / In the still of the night / It is there you'll feel it most / In this dark carnival / Where the end is close".
 "Dark Carnival" was not included on Carlton's second album, Harmonium (2004).
 The character Agent Vanessa Duvelle, Alec's partner, was based on her.